If you’re new to embroidery and want to know how get started, I recommend reading the Embroidery Basics tutorial first.

-The outline stitch, as implied by its name, is most often used for outlines.
+The outline stitch, as you might guess, is most often used for outlines.
 It’s a great stitch to use on curves.
 This stitch is very similar to the stem stitch, but the key difference is in the placement of the thread.
+More on that later.

-Start with a straight stitch in your fabric, and pull the thread through until you are left with a small loop.
+Step 1: Begin by stitching a straight stitch in the fabric, then pull the thread through until you are left with a small loop.

-Take your needle and push it through the fabric halfway between the entry and exit points of the first stitch.
+Step 2: Push the needle through the fabric halfway between the entry and exit points of the first stitch.
 Pull the thread all the way through until the first stitch lies flat.
 Make sure you pull the needle and thread through below the loop.

-Begin another straight stitch, making it the same length as your first stitch.
+Step 3: Begin another straight stitch the same length as the first stitch.
 Again, leave a loop of thread.

-This time, bring your needle back up through the entry hole made by your last stitch.
-Pull the thread all the way through so your stitches lie flat.
+Step 4: This time, bring the needle back up through the entry hole made by the previous stitch.
+Pull the thread all the way through so the stitches lie flat.

 Step 5: Continue stitching, always making sure to bring the needle up through the hole left by the last stitch before pulling everything flat.
 You can see as you progress that these stitches wrap around each other and create a seamless line.

 The difference between outline stitch and stem stitch is the placement of the thread.
 On the left, the needle comes out below the loop of thread to create an outline stitch.
 On the right, the needle comes out above the loop of thread to create a stem stitch.